 Pro Tip: Some interviewers will even go for the 10 year career goal plan.
 So, make sure your answers are general enough to accommodate a longer period if necessary.

-Examples of Best Answers for “Where Do You See Yourself in 5 Years”
+How to Answer “Where Do You See Yourself in 5 Years” + Examples of Best Answers

 Situation One - No Information on the Company